TillF/WASA-SED/docs/index.md

 ```
 <br>

-Year: Year of simulation <br>
+*Year*: Year of simulation <br>
-day: Day of simulation <br>
+*day*: Day of simulation <br>
-hour: Hour of simulation <br>
+*hour*: Hour of simulation <br>
-nbr. classes: Number of sediment size classes considered in the simulation <br>
+*nbr. classes*: Number of sediment size classes considered in the simulation <br>
-lakeinflow: Water inflow discharges into the reservoir size classes.
+*lakeinflow*: Water inflow discharges into the reservoir size classes.
 Currently, the number of reservoir size classes can not be changed (total of five classes)

 Example: After each time step, e.g. after one day, after one day, values of water inflow discharges into the reservoir size classes are computed for all sub-basins (e.g. for size class 1: 384.741 m<sup>3</sup>, 587.248 m<sup>3</sup>, 38.144 m<sup>3</sup>, and 17.718 m<sup>3</sup> within the timestep, for sub-basins 57, 15, 20 and 60, respectively).
 Results are displayed for all sub-basins after grouping them by reservoir size classes.
 The files 20 to 25 have the same structure, as shown by the file ```lake_ inflow_r.out``` (file 9).